UST-QuAntiL/qhana-plugin-runner/README.md

  *  `tasks.py`\
     Tasks that can be executed with `invoke` (see [celery background tasks](#celery-background-tasks))
  *  `plugins`\
     A folder to place plugins in during initial development.
     Mature plugins should be relocated into seperate repositories eventually.
+    Sub-folders will also be search for plugins up a maximum depth of 3 (can be changed in `qhana_plugin_runner/util/plugins.py`).
+    Folders and files that start with a dot and folders that contain a file named `.ignore` will be ignored as well as all of their sub-folders.

 ## Babel